tcheneau/virtual-ieee802154-serial/README.md

 the right column above).
 It enables new uses for the Linux IEEE 802.15.4 and 6LoWPAN stacks, such as debugging, or testbed virtualization.

+It ships with *udp-broker* program that emulates a very simple wireless channel with no packet loss.

 What is the benefit of this approach?
 -------------------------------------

 Because we mimic the functioning of an Econotag device, one could do the following:

-* connect to a simple echo-server for debugging the 6LoWPAN stack, without having the randomness of real wireless communications
+* connect to a simple echo-server (such as the *udp-broker*, provided with the sources) for debugging the 6LoWPAN stack, without having the randomness of real wireless communications
 	* help getting familiar with the Linux 6LoWPAN stack without the need of any specialized hardware
 	* reliably debug the 6LoWPAN stack